NVIDIA/NVFlare/research/fed-sm/README.md

 # Personalized Federated Learning with FedSM Algorithm

-## Introduction to MONAI, and FedSM
+## Introduction to MONAI and FedSM

 ### MONAI
 This example shows how to use [NVIDIA FLARE](https://nvidia.github.io/NVFlare) on medical image applications.